-The advice on these pages may not be relevant or accurate to any particular individual or organization, and should not be considered a substitute for consulting with an attorney.
+The advice on these pages is for informational purposes only; it may not be relevant or accurate to any particular individual or organization and should not be considered a substitute for consulting with an attorney.

 Legalities of Lobbying for Land Trusts